gulshairmalik/accountingApp/README.md

-# Web Scrapping with Node Puppeteer
+# Accounting App

-A project to scrape the data from different websites using Node.js.
+A project to perform some calculations on transactions data.